New year – fresh start. Cliché? Yes. Possible? Also, yes. Especially when it comes to your accounting and bookkeeping processes.

 Make a list of any long-term assets you purchased or sold during the year such as machinery or vehicles.
 Touch base with your tax professional and ask how those purchases or sales will impact your taxes.
 They may suggest some strategies for you to reduce your tax liability and it’s best to know what they are before the end of the year.

 If you file sales tax, make sure you are current.
-Nobody needs that kind of liability hanging over them when 2022 arrives.
+Nobody needs that kind of liability hanging over them when the new year arrives.

 Get W-9s from your contractors and vendors if you have not already.
 While your 1099s aren’t due until the end of January (or the middle of February in some cases) you don’t want to be chasing the information down at the last minute.
 That adds far too much stress to the process.